Skip to content

 6. Make it equal zero

-Best budgeting apps for zero-based budgets
+Best apps for zero-based budgeting

-YNAB is the gold standard for zero-based budgeting.
-It was built specifically for this method.
+YNAB (You Need a Budget) — $14.99/month or $99/year.
+The gold standard for zero-based budgeting.
+Built specifically for this method.
 Every dollar gets assigned to a category.
-When you overspend in one category, YNAB forces you to move money from another, which makes tradeoffs visible and intentional.
+When you overspend in one category, YNAB forces you to move money from another, making tradeoffs visible and intentional.
+The 34-day free trial lets you try before committing.

+EveryDollar — free tier, or $17.99/month for premium.
 Created by Dave Ramsey’s team.
 The free version is a manual-entry zero-based budgeting tool.
 Clean interface, simple to use.
-The premium version ($17.99/month) adds bank syncing and transaction importing.
+The premium version adds bank syncing.
+Good for people who want a straightforward zero-based budget without YNAB’s learning curve.

 How to stick with a zero-based budget

+Use cash envelopes for problem categories.
 If you consistently overspend on dining or shopping, withdraw that category’s budget in cash at the start of the month.
-When the cash is gone, you are done spending in that category.
+When the cash is gone, you are done for that category.
 The physical limitation prevents overspending.
-This is the “envelope method” and it works for people who struggle with card-based spending.

 Zero-based budgeting for irregular income